yashsahugtx/skype-docs/Skype/WebSDK/docs/GettingStarted.md

 ## Using the Skype Web SDK in your application
 <a name="sectionSection0"> </a>

+> [!NOTE]
->**Note** Please read the [release notes](ReleaseNotes.md) for the General Availability release of this SDK before you start a new production web app or update your existing Skype for Business Web SDK-powered app.
+> Please read the [release notes](ReleaseNotes.md) for the General Availability release of this SDK before you start a new production web app or update your existing Skype for Business Web SDK-powered app.

 Because the Skype Web SDK is hosted through the Content Delivery Network (CDN), you do not have to install it.
 Instead, you add Skype for Business functionality to your web applications simply by adding a ```<script/>``` tag to your HTML file that points to the Skype Web SDK entry point (swx.cdn.skype.com).
 Doing so bootstraps the Skype Web SDK JavaScript libraries in your application.
 For more information, see [Retrieve the API entry point and sign in a user](GetAPIEntrySignIn.md)